1. Course Requirements

 • One year of a language spoken in Africa studied in undergrad can also fulfill the language requirement if students send in their transcripts.

 3. Capstone Paper

 This research paper/project is the culmination of the student’s learning experience and clearly demonstrates in–depth knowledge of African studies issues in at least one academic discipline.
 The capstone must be an assignment submitted as part of coursework, such as a final term paper and must have received a B or above grade.

 • The paper must be at least 7 to 10 pages long and contain a minimum of 10 references

-The student will present the culmination of their African Studies Certificate through sharing about their capstone or African Studies experiences in a mini-forum to students, friends and family.
+The student will present on the culmination of their African Studies Certificate through sharing about their capstone or African studies experiences in a mini-forum to students, friends and family.
 Each student will have 5 minutes to present.
 They are allowed no more than five power point slides of talking points and pictures to guide their presentation.
 Presentations happen in December or April of the graduation year, and students can choose when they want to present.

 Research and internship in an African country is a great opportunity to enhance one's knowledge of Africa and to make invaluable connections.
 Students may contextualize non-credit bearing internships that are required in various graduate degree programs as credit bearing experiences for the ASP certificate programs.
 Prior approval must be received from the academic advisor to pursue this option.

 All students are required to submit an application for graduation with us.
 Apply using the Graduation Form.